nextcloud/documentation/developer_manual/design/foundations.rst

 Foundations
 ===========

 There are several design elements that are common to all Nextcloud apps.
-If you are developing for a platform that has its own design specifications, it would be a good idea to keep those in mind while designing your app.
+If you are developing for a platform that has its own design specifications, for example Android, it would be a good idea to keep those in mind while designing your app.

 Color
 -----